 St. Louis Neighborhood Crime Map

-You’ll find a link below to the NIBRS (National Incident-Based Reporting System) website, which compiles reported crimes, neighborhood by neighborhood, from most major metropolitan U.S. cities, including St. Louis City and County, and surrounding Illinois cities and municipalities, Belleville, East St. Louis, Collinsville, Fairview Heights, etc. Crime data is submitted to the NIBRS by local, state and federal law enforcement agencies.
+The NIBRS (National Incident-Based Reporting System) compiles crimes reported by law enforcement agencies neighborhood by neighborhood, from most metropolitan U.S. cities, including St. Louis City and County, and surrounding Illinois cities and municipalities: Belleville, East St. Louis, Collinsville, Fairview Heights, etc. Crime data is submitted to the NIBRS by local, state and federal law enforcement agencies.
+In this case, the St. Louis Metropolitan Police Department.

-The NIBRS crime map pinpoints (reported) violent and nonviolent crimes, including armed robberies, murders, vehicle thefts, drug busts, sexual assaults, peeping toms, prostitution, burglaries and many more.
+The NIBRS is able to pinpoint on a map the exact location of a reported violent and/or nonviolent crime, including armed robberies, murders, vehicle thefts, drug busts, sexual assaults, peeping toms, prostitution, burglaries, drunk and disorderly, disturbing the peace, and many more.

-The St. Louis neighborhood crime map, shown below, pinpoints the location and volume of crimes reported in St. Louis City; this example is October thru December 2022.
-One glance at the dense cluster of dots and it’s no surprise the first ten minutes of every St. Louis TV news broadcast is filled with shootings, car break-ins, assaults, burglaries, robberies, and more.
+The St. Louis neighborhood crime map, shown below, pinpoints the location and volume of crimes reported in St. Louis City.
+This example is October thru December 2022.
+One look at the dense cluster of dots (each representing an individual crime) and it’s no surprise the first ten minutes of every St. Louis TV news broadcast is consumed with shootings, murders, car break-ins, assaults, burglaries, robberies, etc.

-One security surveillance video showed as many as eight young thugs parading through a shattered storefront glass door in single file, camouflaged in dark hoodies, as they made their way to the glass cases of merchandise.
-Another well done, hard day’s work for local thieves.
+One security surveillance video showed as many as eight young thieves parading through a shattered storefront glass door in single file, camouflaged in dark hoodies, as they made their way to the glass merchandise cases in the lobby and then smashed those and stuffed pillow cases with jewelry.

 The St. Louis City crime map below is hosted and managed by CITYPROTECT, their link can be found on the St. Louis Metropolitan Police Department website.
-Its accuracy and detail, when viewed at full scale, even identifies individual streets and the hundred block where the crime took place.
-Crimes are not populated in real time though and may even lag behind as much as 30 days or more.
+Its accuracy and detail, when viewed at full scale, can even identify individual streets and the hundred block where the crime took place.
+Crimes are not populated in real time though and may even lag months behind.

 Color Coded St. Louis City Crime Map